forestgrape/coronavirus/7_social/controlling.md

 ### Reduce Alcohol Consumption
 The history of prohibition dates back nearly as long, as history itself has been handed down.
 Full prohibition never really worked.
 Today many countries have increased taxes.
 The taxes mostly are high enough to reduce consumption but low enough that smuggling doesn't pay off.
 * ThinkThrough:
   * Drinking a lot of alcohol diminishes the immune system.
-Alcohol concentration is higher in the pharynx while drinking and can prevent recognizing symptoms.
+Alcohol can prevent recognizing symptoms either by reduced sensitivity or wrong attribution.
-  * Alcohol reduces the ability to concentrate and rashly action are more common, that's why no driving.
+  * Alcohol reduces the ability to concentrate and rashly actions are more common, that's why no driving.
 Permanent following of corona prevention measures needs concentration.
+* Comment:
-* Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.
+  * Non alcoholic drinks cheaper than alcoholic ones.
+  * Depending on the situation a selling stop in the late evening/night can help.

 ### Gastronomy
-* _Evidence:_ Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea)[citation in work] it has been shown that in gastronomy, especially in the evening, many transmissions of Covid occur.
+* _Evidence:_ Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea) [citations in work], transmissions have been backtraced to gastronomy (usually bars in the evening, see also [nightlife](#reduction-of-nightlife)).
 * _ThinkThrough:_
-  * Many people from different backgrounds and regions sit often densely in the same room, there for SARS-Cov-2 to spread.
+  * Many people from different backgrounds and regions sit often densely in the same room.
+Especially in bars, the ventilation tends to have a lot of space for improvement.
 * _Comment:_
   * Good ventilation and not overly crowded
-  * In regions where the death rate is above 2.5 per million and cases are increasing, gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
+  * In regions where the death rate is above 2.5 per million and cases are increasing, reduction of gastronomy at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)) can help to reduce the case counts.
+  * Outdoor gastronomy is no risk and may even reduce transmissions since more time is spent outdoors (also commented in [Corona Conform Skiing](#corona-conform-skiing) and [Transmission Summary](#summarized-transmission-to-design-measures)).

+  > Gastronomy likely contributes much less to the spread than large scale events, business travelling or nightlife.
+With good ventilation concepts, transmission risk is likely similar to supermarkets, stairwells, underground car parks or public transport.

-  * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy dispensable for a few weeks.
+  > In emergency situations closures can be adequate, but even then some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy dispensable for a few weeks. // as of 20.8.2021 emergency situations are not excepted any more.

-  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission, including in gastronomy, since they already are possible angle points for transmission.
+  > People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission in gastronomy since they already are possible angle points for transmissions.